Stranger Things Star Joe Keery Sparks Concern From Fans Over Apparent Twitter Hack

 by emily belfiore | Mon., Apr.
 20, 2020 7:04 AM

-Joe Keery appears to be the victim of a Twitter hack.
+Joe Keery was the victim of a Twitter hack, his rep has confirmed to E!
+News.

 On Monday, fans of the Stranger Things star grew concerned when they noticed an influx of tweets from Keery's account, which is rarely used by the actor.
 According to Metro UK, the tweets featured racist and problematic messages ranging from accusations that he was "molested" on the set of the hit Netflix drama to hurling insults at other Twitter users.